CTylerD/Tunadex-Web-App-Backend/README.md

 export FLASK_ENV=development
 flask run
 ```
-'This application is run locally on `https://127.0.0.1:5000/` by default.
+This application is run locally on `https://127.0.0.1:5000/` by default.

-Then, to set up the local database, run the following commands:
+To set up the local database, run the following commands:
 ```
 createdb tunadex_local_dev
 flask db init